devfile/vscode-walkthrough-extension/CONTRIBUTING.md

 The task progress will be shown in VS Code Terminal output.

 Once dependencies have been installed, compile the extension with task `devfile: Compile`.
-It will create `out` directory containing the compiled extension.
+It will create an `out` directory containing the compiled extension.

 ### Step 3 : Run the extension in separte VS Code instance